 - Must be currently enrolled full-time at an accredited institution.

 - 18 years or older at the time the appointment begins.

 - Satisfactory background check.

 - Pass a screening drug test.

-- Argonne employees, and certain guest researchers and contractors, are subject to particular restrictions related to participation in Foreign Government Talent Recruitment Programs, as defined and detailed in United States Department of Energy Order 486.1.
+- Argonne employees, and certain guest researchers and contractors, are subject to particular restrictions related to participation in Foreign Government Sponsored or Affiliated Activities, as defined and detailed in United States Department of Energy Order 486.1A.
 You will be asked to disclose any such participation in the application phase for review by Argonne’s Legal Department.